At the end of a busy gardening day, you are likely tired and sore. Taking care of the gardener (yes, you!) is the last important task of the day.

 Once you have put down your tools, just stand and have a look at your garden.
 If your garden is large or you have worked in various areas, do a quick walk around.
 Resist the temptation to do more work though!

 Look at how everything is in harmony.
 In the warmer months bees, butterflies and birds are likely moving around the garden.
 The colours and textures mix together in a cohesive manner.
+You have the smells of flowers, herbs, fruit and yes, even the soil.
 And the promise of future food harvests beckons.

 When you feel like you brought in a wheelbarrow of dirt in your clothes and in your hair, then you know the first thing you should do is strip and have a hot shower.